 Seatbelts are there for our safety!
 Not wearing them can be fatal - for yourself but also for others.
 Incredibly, some people still refuse to wear their seatbelts - a bad habit left over from years back when they weren’t mandatory.
 Don’t be selfish - always wear a seatbelt.

 There are some habits that can just cause unnecessary strain to your vehicle.
 Here’s some examples.

 By resting your hand on the gearstick, you risk applying pressure to the selector fork, causing premature wear and tear.
 This can be very expensive to fix!
 Once you’ve switched gears, bring your hand back to the wheel.

 2. Riding the brakes

 Keeping your foot on the brake causes excess strain on the mechanism.
 Brake sensibly.

 3. Sudden stops and fast starts

-Braking suddenly and pulling away in a screech of tyres and smoke might work for James Bond, but it hurts your car - and your Smart Pricing driving score!
+Braking suddenly and pulling away in a screech of tyres and smoke might work for James Bond, but it's not great for your car.
 Pull away and brake gently, if safe to do so.

 4. Overloading your vehicle